11 innings, eight home runs and one wild Game 2: A timeline of the Astros' improbable victory

 Gonzalez: "It was a mistake.
 He doesn't usually make a mistake."

 Hinch: "Marwin Gonzalez kicked it all off.
-We're not here if Marwin Gonzalez doesn't hit it a ball to center field against the best closer in baseball."
+We're not here if Marwin Gonzalez doesn't hit a ball to center field against the best closer in baseball."

 Dallas Keuchel: "I was thinking we just need to score a run somehow.
 I wasn't expecting a home run, so that was impressive, but Marwin has been doing that all season."